-5.3 Puerto Suárez

-5.3.1 Description of Assets
+Description of Assets

 Overview

-Enron is developing a gas-fired 145 MW simple cycle generation project at Puerto Suárez near the border between Bolivia and Brazil and within the Zoframaq Industrial Free Trade Zone.
-The Brazilian city of Corumbá is the nearest Brazilian city located within 20 km of the proposed site.
+Enron is developing a gas-fired 147 MW simple cycle generation project at Puerto Suárez near the border between Bolivia and Brazil and within the Zoframaq Industrial Free Trade Zone.
+The Brazilian city of Corumbá is the nearest Brazilian city, and is located within 20 km of the proposed site.
 The plant is expected to begin commercial operations by the end of 2001.

 Physical Assets

-Puerto Suarez will be a simple cycle gas-fired electric generating plant.
+Puerto Suárez will be a simple cycle gas-fired electric generating plant.
 The main generating equipment will be two General Electric 7EA industrial gas turbines and generators.
 The gas turbines will burn natural gas and directly provide the energy to turn two associated electric generators.
 This in turn will generate electric energy.
 Due to the low price of natural gas, the project will not use combined cycle technology.

 Basic Technical Concept